kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/README.md

 ## Interfaces and Classes

-Click on the UML Class and Interface Diagram below to enlarge it.
+Click on the UML class and interface diagram below to enlarge it.

 ![UML Class and Interface Diagram](/assets/images/class-diagram.png)